XPath-Next/XPath-Next/spec.md

 ## Extension mechanism
 In order for this to work in all XPath bounded language, we propose an extension attribute call **@extends-fn-with** with declare the namespace we want to extends
-This mecanism is not needed to use those extension, because people could just continue to use the direct naming extension mecanism
+This mecanism is not needed to use those extension, because people could just continue to use the direct naming extension mecanism.

 ## Examples
 ### Examples of Level 0
 Let's define a function that give **true** is a value evaluated as a number is odd